skner-dev/logging-toolkit-docs/getting-started.md

 This can also be included manually.
 The path for the .dll is the default as taken by the package import.

 After this has been included, go to your project settings and find the Logging Toolkit's entry.
-It should look like this:
+If it should look like this:

 ![Initial project settings view](/images/project-settings-initial.png)